trohit/ml/LLM/README.md

 # LLM Large Language Model

 # What
-- its a large lang model trained on enourmous data
+- large lang model is a lang model trained on enourmous data
   - an avg human reads about 700 books in their lifetime : 1 book : 80k words : 110k tokens
   - ChatGPT trained on 10 mill books : trillions of tokens
 - Creates a statistical model based on probability